sonic-net/SONiC/doc/mgmt/redis_client_manager.md

 Additionally go-redis has internal counters for Connection Pools that can be accessed for each Redis Client in the cache.
 More details are provided [here](https://pkg.go.dev/github.com/go-redis/redis/v8@v8.11.5/internal/pool#Stats).

-The counters can be fetched through another function provided by RCM, called RedisClientManagerCounters().
+The counters will be managed by RCM and exported through the existing [DBStats](https://github.com/sonic-net/sonic-mgmt-common/blob/master/translib/db/db_stats.go) API.
+This will require modifications to the existing API to integrate these new counters.

 #### Command Line Flag